Meet Amy Berenson from Compass Coaching

 Interview by Discover Marblehead

 Tell us about your business.
 I started Compass Coaching to help adults in career transition.
 With a Life Coach Certification and 25 years in Human Resources, my goal is to empower professionals to create the work of their dreams.
-I have three specialties: new graduates, people reassessing corporate, and retirees.
+I have three specialties: Young professionals reassessing their job or career, new graduates and retirees.
 Incredible things happen if you work with a coach to clarify your priorities and take action.

-I work with people all over the United States, Canada, and Europe, and if someone lives in or around Marblehead, we meet at my office.
-The first step is to meet with me for a complimentary session – this is a great way to try out the process and there is no pressure.
+I work with people all over the United States, Canada, and Europe.
+I find that many wish to have “a coach near me” so many clients are near Boston as well.
+The first step is to meet with me for a free introductory session – this is a great way to try out the process and there is no pressure.
 As a coach, I’ve helped clients to:

-- Leave their job and start more fulfilling work
+- Make decisions about their job (stay or go) and create more fulfillment at work

 - Get a much better first job out of school than they expected